JeremyBarber/EDSystemTriangulationTool/CONTRIBUTING.md

 When constructing a pull request, please follow the instructions below:

-### Branch

-- Raise MRs against the `develop` branch.
-This will ensure that your changes are packaged correctly for the next release

 ### Changelog

 - Add a description of your changes to the `Unreleased` section of the `CHANGELOG`.